Company

 May 2026

-Private beta opens (invite-only)
+Maraba private beta opens (invite-only)

 Currently here.
-Maraba is invite-only — we're onboarding the first cohort of Nigerian businesses (restaurants, clinics, logistics teams).
+Maraba is invite-only — onboarding the first cohort of Nigerian businesses (restaurants, clinics, logistics teams).
 Request beta access via the contact form.

 Later 2026 (planned)